dagger/dagger/docs/current/guides/194032-openshift-gitlab.md

 First create a `values.yaml` to configure our Dagger Helm deployment.
-We are going to create a set of labels for the affinity and the taints/tolerations.
+Then create a set of labels for the affinity and the taints/tolerations.
-In this example we choose the label `builder-node=true` to taint the nodes, on which the Dagger engineshoud be deployed on.
+In this example we choose the label `builder-node=true` to taint the nodes, on which the Dagger engine should be deployed on.

 ```yaml file=./snippets/openshift-gitlab/values.yaml
 ```

-Before we deploy the engine, we have to execute following command for each node we want to run an engine on it.
+Before deploy the engine, execute following command for each node you want to run an engine on it.

 `oc adm taint nodes <node_name> builder-node=true:NoSchedule`

-Next we can execute the helm upgrade command to install the Dagger engine
+Next execute the helm upgrade command to install the Dagger engine

 ```bash
 helm upgrade --create-namespace --install --namespace dagger dagger oci://registry.dagger.io/dagger-helm -f values.yaml
 ```

-Next you have to grant the permissions for to the `default` Service Account in the dagger Namespace.
+Next grant the permissions for to the `default` Service Account in the dagger Namespace.
 This is necessary, otherwise OpenShift will prevent the Pod from creating due the lack of permissions to execute privileged containers with fixed user IDs and host path volume mounts.

 ```bash